 Joe Futrelle ended the collaborative online project gracefully on January 1st, 2003, having never, to my knowledge, missed a day of daily Newspoetry.

 Following that, at some point the site vanished.
 I don't know why.
 I did manage to get the data from Joe Futrelle, and re-uploaded the site to newspoetry.org.
 Sadly, as of this draft the site sufferes from lack of time, money for server space, understanding of how to rebuild the dynamic parts of the site, dead links, missing images, and all the usual problems that beset moving, relocating, or rebuilding a free site with at least 1460 pages.

-Still, newspetry continues to exist as a documentary record of the turn of the millennium, in case and alien archeologists wonder “what were you people thinking?”
+Still, newspetry continues to exist as a documentary record of the turn of the millennium, in case any alien archeologists wonder “what were you people thinking?”

-I hope they find our hard drive.
+I hope they dig up our hard drive.
 And dig our poetry.

 the rest is history